quorum1/governance/docs/code-of-conduct.md

 Quorum1 Foundation projects require a higher level of trust and transparency within the network.
 Employment with a client, supplier, partner, or competitor of Quorum1, even if as a consultant or advisor or in an unpaid role, may sometimes create a conflict of interest.
 Members are allowed to take jobs with and maintain personal business relationships with direct competitors of Quorum1, but they must communicate these relationships to a Steward.

 #### E.   Avoid Conflicts in Receiving Gifts and Entertainment
-Quorum1 prohibits members from accepting significant gifts from client, suppliers, partners, or competitors.
+Quorum1 prohibits Foundation core project members from accepting significant gifts from client, suppliers, partners, or competitors.
 Meals and entertainment can be appropriate parts of business relationships.
 Larger gifts (valued at $150 or more), however, can create the appearance (or reality) of a conflict of interest, and cannot be accepted without approval from a Steward.
 Cash or equivalent gifts are prohibited.
 If you are unsure whether you can accept a specific gift, please consult a Steward.

 ### V. Anti-Corruption, Bribery, and Kickbacks